 “The Binding of this book is the skin of the Murderer William Corder taken from his body and tanned by myself in the year 1828.
 George Creed Surgeon to the Suffolk Hospital.”

 The account is now held at Moyse’s Hall Museum.

 4. Narrative of the Life of James Allen, alias Jonas Pierce, alias James H. York, alias Burley Grove, the Highwayman, Being His Death-bed Confession to the Warden of the Massachusetts State Prison

 1837: Skin “Donor”: James Allen

 James Allen was an early 19th century Massachusetts highwayman who had an unusual last request upon his death.
 Allen had been put in prison as the result of trying to rob a man named John A. Fenno on the Massachusetts Turnpike.
 During the attempted robbery, Fenno resisted Allen’s attacks, even brushing off a gunshot wound.
 Not only did he stop Allen from robbing him, Fenno helped bring Allen to the authorities.
 Nearing his death, Allen requested that a copy of his memoir which had been transcribed by the prison warden be bound in his skin and given to Fenno.
 The cover of the book has the inscription “Hic Liber Waltonis Cute Compactus Est” which translates to “This book by [Allen] bound in his own skin.”
-The book has since been donated by Fenno’s ancestors to the Boston Anthenaeum.
+The book has since been donated by Fenno’s descendants to the Boston Anthenaeum.